Music expresses that which cannot be said and on which it is impossible to be silent. - Victor Hugo

 The School has a strong musical tradition of both classical and modern genres with bands and choirs performing regularly at both internal school functions and outside public events.
 A Symphony Orchestra, three choirs, Jazz Band, Electric Guitar Group and numerous Chamber ensembles, including: Flute, String, Woodwind and Brass, means there is something everyone can be involved with.
 Teamwork, confidence and self-esteem are all the wonderful extras that come with learning an instrument and these are all aspects we seek to nurture.

 In addition to this, regular large scale concerts are held in our Auditorium, alongside a series of more informal recitals that are held within the Department to encourage and support the younger musicians and assist them in gaining performance experience.
-European tours also take place and 2018 will see our Jazz Band and Chamber Choir embark on a tour to Belgium.
+European tours also take place and 2018 saw our Jazz Band and Chamber Choir embark on a tour to Belgium.

 Vital parts of the students’ musical development at Lingfield College are the regular trips to see and hear music in a live setting.
 Pupils in all year groups, but particularly at GCSE, A Level and Scholar Level, are given the opportunity to visit top concert halls such as the Royal Albert Hall, Royal Festival Hall, Guildhall and The Barbican.
 Inspiration and great motivation comes from these visits and pupils have recently enjoyed trips to hear the Royal Philharmonic, London Symphony and Philharmonia Orchestras, as well as seeing West End productions of ‘Wicked’, ‘Les Miserables’ and ‘Lion King’.